 The following dog crates take into consideration all these factors and features.
 These models are among the best dog crates in their categories.

-This New World Folding Metal Dog Crate is a reliable all-around choice for dogs between 26 to 40 pounds.
-It includes a divider so it can be sized appropriately for a puppy as he grows.
+This New World Folding Metal Dog Crate is a reliable all-around choice for dogs between 71 and 90 pounds.
 The crate includes a removable plastic pan in the bottom to protect your pup’s feet and catch messes.
 Simply undo the stops and slide out the pan for easy cleaning.

 A comfortable crate for a small (up to 6-pound) dog needn’t cost a lot.
 This well-priced metal wire crate from MidWest Homes for Pets includes a divider panel to adjust the space as the pup grows.
 The single-door crate has a slide-bolt latch to lock the dog inside securely.
 Patented rounded side clips hold the crate together so there are no sharp edges inside.